 can-i-deploystep, as there is no successful verification from the provider.

-Open up the provider build in Travis CI.
+Open up the provider build in Github Actions.
 The changed pact will have triggered a pact verification build of the provider project.
 This will have failed, as the new field does not exist in the API.
 This particular failed build is expected, and not a problem, as the pact verification build is generally separate from the provider's normal pipeline.
 For a more detailed explanation of this see https://github.com/pactflow/example-provider#pact-verifications.

 The real problem is that the provider is now unable to deploy from their master branch 😧.